 – Said no one ever

 Besides its many advantages include decreased stress, weight control, disease prevention and so on, exercise is also important for a good sleep.
 When we’re tired, our cozy bed can be one of the most beautiful places in the world.
 Exercise is one of the best things you can do a couple of hours before going to bed – not only does it help you sleep better, but it’s healthy in itself.

 Late Meals?
 Here’s What You Need to Avoid

 Certain drinks and foods can contribute greatly to insomnia episodes.
 Here’s what you should avoid a couple of hours before going to bed:

-- Soda, coffee and most teas including green tea and black tea
+• Soda, coffee and most teas including green tea and black tea

-If you fancy a late night snack, you can definitely go for something light and easy to digest.
+If you fancy a late-night snack, you can definitely go for something light and easy to digest.
 Biscuits, cereal, muffins or pretzels are an excellent choice.
 You can even wash it all down with some warm milk.

 The best thing you can do is just switch them all off and relax.
-The National Sleep Foundation from the USA suggests that we should remove all tablets, laptops, computers and television from the bedroom – it’s definitely a good idea as the bedroom should be more focused on tranquillity than late night blockbusters.
+We should remove all tablets, laptops, computers, and television from the bedroom – it’s definitely a good idea as the bedroom should be more focused on tranquility than late night blockbusters.

-Pampering yourself to sleep
+Pampering Yourself to Sleep